chainwayxyz/citrea-docs/community/README.md

 We’re excited to introduce **Citrea Meetups** — a series of community-organized events that will enable members to actively contribute to Citrea’s vision of making Bitcoin the foundation of the world’s finance.

 {% hint style="note" %}
-As a Citrea meetup organizer, you will be expected to:
+As a Citrea Meetup organizer, you will be expected to:

 - Host Citrea Meetups and lead community initiatives in your local region
 - Host local community in-person and attend virtual meetups